 Mlawula Nature Reserve is more low-key than its popular neighbor Hlane NP.
-It protects a wild tract of beautiful undisturbed bush in Swaziland (Eswatini), but poaching has been an ongoing concern and wildlife is scarce and skittish.
-Rhino were hunted out in the 1980s.
-There are very few facilities, and people usually organize their own drives and walks.
-Fishing and mountain biking are allowed, but you’ll need your own gear.
+It protects a wild tract of beautiful undisturbed bush in Swaziland (eSwatini), but wildlife is rather scarce and skittish.
+As there are no dangerous animals in the reserve, Mlawula is best explored on foot.
+With a network of 50kms of trails, there are plenty of opportunities to explore.
+Fishing and mountain biking are also allowed, but you’ll need your own gear.
 Birding is outstanding with over 350 species recorded.
 Raptors are particularly well represented.

 The stunning scenery of Mlaluwa is best appreciated when hiking one of its many trails.
 A map is available at the entrance gate.
 The trails in the Lubombo Mountains provide excellent views across Swaziland to the west, and as far as the Mozambique coast to the east.
 The reserve features a plateau, which is home to unique flora including rare species of cycads.
 The trails on the plateau lead visitors past ancient caves, pools and waterfalls.